yani82/yani82.github.io/_posts/2020-11-16-sinatra_session.markdown

 Key in lsof `-i tcp:9393` (port number) in your terminal Then `kill -9 67619` (5-digit number that is shown in terminal)

-As I type this, I'm stuck at figuring out why `ActiveRecord` is returning my `user_id` as `nil` for my `edit` route in my Registry Controller.
-I'll be sure to update you on how I managed to over come that soon.
+I wanted to thank all my cohort mates who took their time to help me out on this project!
 Check out my repo here: [VOTEworks](https://github.com/yani82/VOTEworks).
 Till then, "swing easy"!

 ![](https://media.giphy.com/media/28mkBBJuyIEPVRbypT/giphy.gif)